nasa/Common-Metadata-Repository/search-app/api_docs.md

   * `opendata`  "application/opendata+json" (only supported for collections)
   * `kml`       "application/vnd.google-earth.kml+xml"
   * `native`    "application/metadata+xml" (Returns search results in their individual native formats)
-  * `umm-json`   "application/umm+json" (only supported for collections)
+  * `umm_json`   "application/vnd.nasa.cmr.legacy_umm_results+json" (only supported for collections)

-`umm-json` extension can only be used to retrieve UMM JSON search result based on the latest UMM JSON schema.
-User can use the Accept header to specify the exact MimeType to return the UMM JSON search result in any supported UMM JSON schema version. e.g. "application/umm+json;version=1.2" will return the search result in UMM JSON based on UMM JSON schema version 1.2.
+    * The UMM JSON format was originally used for an alpha version of UMM JSON search results.
+Currently it still returns data in that style to avoid breaking clients dependent on it.
+This will be changed in a future version to return the latest version of the UMM.
+  * `umm_json_vX_Y` "application/vnd.nasa.cmr.umm_results+json; version=X.Y"
+    * X and Y should be replaced with a major and minor number of the UMM version requested.

 ### <a name="supported-result-formats"></a> Supported Result Formats